National organisations

 Jigsaw

 Jigsaw provides free, confidential, brief mental health supports for young people aged 12-25 in Ireland.
-Their Support section details their in-person services as well as options for online support.
+Their Support section details their in-person services.
+To access their in-person services, check if Jigsaw has a service in your area.
+Jigsaw also provide online support.
 They also have an information section for parents and guardians.

 Laura Lynn

-Laura Lynn provide palliative care and support for children with life-limiting conditions.
-It runs Hazel House, which provides respite care to children with severe/profound intellectual disability and complex care needs with a maximum occupancy of seven children at any time.
-You can find more information on their respite service and its referral process here
+Laura Lynn provides specialist palliative and supportive care services for children with life limiting conditions and their families.
+It runs Hazel House, which provides respite care to children with severe/profound intellectual disability and complex care needs.
+Learn more about their respite service and its referral process.

 Little People of Ireland

-Little People of Ireland (LPI) is the national charity in Ireland for people with dwarfism-related conditions.
-It promote awareness and understanding of the various conditions, as well as providing environmental, educational and occupational guidance and advice.
+Little People of Ireland (LPI) is the national charity for people with dwarfism-related conditions.
+It promotes awareness and understanding of the various conditions.
+It also provides environmental, educational and occupational guidance and advice.

 Living Well Programme

-The Living Well programme has proven to be effective in helping people to manage their health conditions better.
 It runs in person or online for six weeks.
-You can find the details of upcoming workshops here - if there isn't a workshop running in your area, you can apply to attend another series of workshops.
+If there isn't a workshop running in your area, you can apply to attend another series of workshops.

 Lámh

 Lámh is the organisation that develops, promotes and maintains 'Lámh', the manual or 'key word' system of signs used by people with intellectual disabilities or communication needs in Ireland.
-You can read more about the development of Lámh, the signed system, here, or about its benefits as a communication tool here.
-You can also read more about the training provided by the organisation here
+Read about its benefits as a communication tool.
+Read about the training provided by the organisation.

 Men's Aid

 Men's Aid is a service for men who are experiencing domestic violence and coercive control.
 It has a National Helpline (01 554 3811) which is available Monday to Friday, 9am to 5pm.
-Men’s Aid provides one-to-one in-person counselling support for victim survivors of domestic violence, partner violence, familial abuse including coercive control.
+Men’s Aid provides one-to-one in-person counselling support.
 Counselling currently takes place in Navan, Co.
 Meath where they are based.
 Their monthly peer support group also meets in Navan.

 Middletown Centre for Autism

-The Middletown Centre for Autism was established by the Department of Education, Northern Ireland and the Department of Education, Ireland.
-It promotes best practice in the education of children and young people with autism throughout Ireland and Northern Ireland.
+The Middletown Centre for Autism promotes best practice in the education of children and young people with autism throughout Ireland and Northern Ireland.
 The Centre provides training, research, learning support and assessment and advice to parents, family members and educational professionals.
 It also hosts an annual conference on the latest research and practical supports which is open to autistic people, family members, educators, researchers and professionals to attend.
-You can access their online resources via their homepage - these resources include a Teenage Resource, a Building Capacity Resource, and a Sensory Processing Resource, amongst others.
+You can access their online resources via their homepage - these resources include a Teenage Resource, a Building Capacity Resource, and a Sensory Processing Resource.

 The Money Advice and Budgeting Service (MABS) is the State’s money advice service.
 The service is free of charge.